barpje/Allegro-Intern-Task/README.md

 ```
 ---
 - **GET: /user/{username}/stars**\
 Return number of stars in all user public repositories.
-Use multiple asynchronous Retrofit calls to improve speed.\
+Use multiple asynchronous Retrofit calls to improve speed (with asynchronous calls it runs ~6 times faster for large data).\
 -- parameters: username in path\

 Example of usage:
 /user/allegro/stars\

 Response format:
 ```json
 {